pitt-rnel/br_stimpy/docs/source/index.md

 ```

 Once these dependencies are met, the package can be built and installed with pip
-from the package directory by running:
+from the main package directory by running:

 ```sh
 pip install .